The context engine for AI coding agents.

 Capsule

-Pivots in full.
-Scaffolding skeletonized.
+Pivots in full, the rest skeletonized.

 pivot: 350 lines → skeleton: 8 lines (97.7% reduction)